stahir131/SC900-Notes/README.md

 User type property describes whether user is a guest or a member of the organization Entra tenant.<br />
 **Workload identities**: You assign to a software workload to enable it autheticate to and access other services and resources.
 Workload identities  are applications, service principals and managed identities.<br />

 Applications and service principals: This is an identity for an application.
-For to delegate its identity and access functions to Entra ID, it must register to enable its integration with Entra ID.
+For apps to delegate its identity and access functions to Entra ID, it must register to enable its integration with Entra ID.
 Then a service principal is created in each Entra ID tenant where the app is used. <br />
 Manage identities: type of service principal that are managed automatically in micorosoft Entra ID and relief the stress off of app developers to manage credentials.
 ![image](https://github.com/stahir131/SC900-Notes/assets/64047385/0f15debf-a5e7-4c16-8f4f-5abdd477d753)